medibloc/panacea-js-old/docs/include_blockchain_note.rst

 .. note::
-  You can test the library with the MediBloc blockchain running on a local machine while Testnet or Mainnet are not yet released.
+  You can test the library by running the MediBloc blockchain on a local machine as Testnet or Mainnet are not yet launched.
-  Please refers to the `go-medibloc <https://github.com/medibloc/go-medibloc>`_ for running it.
+  Please refer to `go-medibloc <https://github.com/medibloc/go-medibloc>`_ to run MediBloc blockchain on a local machine.